PadmanabhanAshwin/GeneticAlgo_Knapsack/README.md

 Whenever a child is produced, mutation is done at every location of the genotype with an equal probability as entered by the mutation rate.
-For example, for a mutation rate of $10^{-5}$ every bit (position) of the genotype is mutated equal Bernoulli success rate of $10^{-5}$.
-For question 3, mutation does not take place every time a child is created.
+For example, for a mutation rate of 10<sup>-5}</sup> every bit (position) of the genotype is mutated equal Bernoulli success rate of 10<sup>-5</sup>.
+For the third problem statement, mutation does not take place every time a child is created.
 It takes place with a probability given by the mutation rate (around 0.1), and whenever mutation is to be done, a random location from the genotype is sampled and inverted.
 The code above calls the fitness